Wysoka: 20th century

 In January 1919 Wysoka was captured by Poles during Greater Poland uprising (1918–19), which aim was to reintegrate the town along with the region of Greater Poland with Poland, which just regained independence a few weeks earlier.
 Poles established the Polish People's Council (Polska Rada Ludowa) and the Civic Guard (Straż Obywatelska).
 However, later that same month, irregulars from Germany captured the town.
 A Polish counterattack from Wyrzysk failed.
 In 1919 a local branch of the "Sokół" Polish Gymnastic Society was founded.
 In January 1920 Wysoka was finally transferred from Weimar Germany to Poland following the Treaty of Versailles, and it was attached to the Wyrzysk Powiat (county).

 After the German invasion of Poland, which sparked World War II in September 1939, 19 Polish craftsmen and farmers were murdered by the Germans on the slope of the Góra Wysoka hill in two mass executions on October 21 and November 21.
 Nowadays there is a memorial at the site.
 Local Poles were also murdered by the Germans in other places, for instance, the principal of the interwar Polish school, Franciszek Karowski, was murdered in Paterek in October 1939.
+The local Polish police chief was murdered by the Russians in the Katyn massacre in 1940.
 The town was annexed into the "Regierungsbezirk Bromberg" of the Reichsgau Danzig-West Prussia and governed by the Nazi Gauleiter Albert Forster.
 During the occupation of Poland the administration changed the name of the town to "Weißeck" (1942–1945).
-The German occupation ended in January 1945 and the town was restored to Poland.